-The Stanford Center at Peking University (SCPKU) offers Stanford faculty from any school or discipline an opportunity to lead a three-week graduate seminar in Beijing.
+The Stanford Center at Peking University (SCPKU) offers Stanford faculty from any school or discipline an opportunity to lead a three-week summer seminar in Beijing.
 Faculty decide the topic and make the final selection of the student participants.
 Chinese university students will be invited to join the seminar to create a true cross-cultural learning experience.
 Stanford students will be limited to a total of 16; funding for one Stanford teaching assistant will be provided to support each seminar.
 No China expertise is required.

 Faculty will receive a $7500 teaching supplement for the seminar, in addition to support for travel and living expenses while the seminar is in session.
 They may also apply for one extra week of support in China, including research funds, immediately before or after seminar to conduct their own work in China.